Abdominoplasty

 What is Abdominoplasty?

 Abdominoplasty is a body contouring procedure that improves the flatness and firmness of your abdomen, commonly known as a tummy tuck.
 The pinchable excessive skin and fat over the lower portion of your abdomen (often under the umbilicus) is the area of interest.
+For patients with localised sagging or stubborn fat below the navel, mini tummy tuck may offer a faster recovery and minimal scarring.
+For patients with localised sagging or stubborn fat below the navel, mini tummy tuck may offer a faster recovery and minimal scarring.

 Stretch marks found under the umbilicus will also be removed concurrently.
 Underlying abdominal muscle laxity, divarication of the recti and umbilical hernia can be repaired at the same time.
 In exchange for these benefits and improvements, a well-hidden scar is strategically placed at the lowest portion of the abdomen, easily concealed even in a bikini.